 One that’s perfect for adding color to your garden is the California poppy.
 These cheerful flowers are native to – you guessed it – California, but they grow well in other parts of the country, too.

 California poppies come in a wide range of colors, from classic orange and yellow to deep red and purple.
 They’re easy to grow from seed, and they’ll self-sow readily if you let them.
 So if you plant them once, you’re likely to have them forever!

-Poppies prefer full sun and well-drained nutrient rich soil.
+Poppies prefer full sun and well-drained nutrient-rich soil.
 If you live in a warm climate, sow the seeds in late fall or early winter.
 In colder climates, start them indoors about six weeks before the last frost date.
-Once they’ve sprouted, transplant them to the garden.
+Once they’ve sprouted, transplant them into the garden.

 Do not overwater.
 Too much water can cause the flowers to fall off the plant.
 Just give them a deep watering once a week or so, and they should be happy.

 If you’re looking for a low-maintenance annual flower that will brighten up your garden for years to come, try planting some California poppies.
 You’ll be glad you did!